 Form container

-Form containers are the go-to element when you need the users of your web-app to send you information via the user interface.
-For example:
+Form containers are the primary method for creating forms in WeWeb, allowing users of your web-app to send you information via the user interface.
+They are essential for tasks such as:

-- create a new entry in your database.
+- creating a new entry in your database.

 Add a form container